template-tools/template-sync/README.md

 Generates pull requests to bring a repository back in sync with the template.

+So by making changes to the template and applying npm-template-sync the target project will be updated accoring to the template.

 ```shell
 export GH_TOKEN='token providing repositroy write access' # for github repos